salilab/saliweb/doc/modules/frontend.rst

       :meth:`~saliwebfrontend.download_results_file`) this
       method is called to get the correct
       `MIME type <http://en.wikipedia.org/wiki/Internet_media_type>`_
       for the file.
-By default, it always returns 'text/plain'.
-You may need to override this, for example, if some of your results files are tar files ('application/x-tar') or PNG images ('image/png').
+By default, it handles PNG and SVG images, and for all other files returns 'text/plain'.
+You may need to override this, for example, if some of your results files are tar files ('application/x-tar') or other types of image.

    .. method:: get_submit_parameter_help()